stanleyhspark/leimao.github.io/_posts/projects/2017-09-20-Google-DeepDream-API.md

 In the [Google Official DeepDream Tutorial in TensorFlow](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/tutorials/deepdream/deepdream.ipynb), they introduced Laplacian Pyramid Gradient Normalization to boost the low frequencies of the gradient.
 I basically have no idea of what that is.
 So I did not implement this in my API.

+I also tried to add the features from a guide image to customize the pattern.
+However, it seems that my understanding of the optimzation objective is not correct (see my post on [StackFlow](https://stackoverflow.com/questions/46324533/controlling-dreams-in-tensorflow)).
+Therefore, I will hold this until I totally resolve my confusions.

 ### References